NEW · MAY 2026 · Bound State Envelope v1.0

 MCBSE Architecture Diagram - Query flows through parallel channels to bound state retrieval

-Query input converges into bound states for O(1) retrieval or explicit NULL (simplified view).
+Query input activates parallel semantic, temporal, causal, and emotional channels (simplified view).
+Information converges into bound states for O(1) retrieval or explicit NULL.

 Verified Results